JHWebDeveloper/Able2Deux/README.md

 - Holding shift allows for fine tuning of Position, Scale and Crop sliders

 ### Fixed
-- Bug preventing negative numbers from being typed in the number fields next to the position sliders
+- Bug preventing negative numbers from being typed into the number fields next to the position sliders

 ## [2.1.2] - 9.21.20